hanfasnoor/deloittecs/README.md

 ### If running as jar (with Input file)
     java -jar deloitte-activity-scheduler-0.0.1-SNAPSHOT.jar --activityListTextPath=<Your Local Input File Path>
-    activityListTextPath is a command line argument expected by the program.Jar will be
+    activityListTextPath is a command line argument expected by the program.
-    provided as part of this Git hub Project.Also jar can be created by running maven command
+  Jar will be provided as part of this Git hub Project [here](deloittecs/runnable_jar/deloitte-activity-scheduler-0.0.1-SNAPSHOT.jar)
+   Also jar can be genrated by running below command

    *mvn clean install* on project root folder and jar will be created in /target

+   After genrating the jar run below command .
    *java -jar deloitte-activity-scheduler-0.0.1-SNAPSHOT.jar --activityListTextPath=/Users/admin/Desktop/activities.txt*

 ### If running as jar (without any input file)